WojciechMatuszewski/programming-notes/aws-stuff.md

 * **subscribers** can have **filters applied on the SNS topic**.
 The filtering itself is something named **filter policy**.

+##### Non-Lambda integration

+- SNS can be integrated with lambda without much hussle, but there is more work to be done when you are not running your code within lambda.

+* your application has to be ready to **receive POST calls from SNS**.
+This means **doing things when SNS requires you to confirm the subscription**.

+- you **have to response to a message within 15second window**, otherwise SNS will consider that request a failed attempt.

+* you should **read x-amz-sns-message-type header** to get necessary information with what you are dealing with.
+It could be either subscription confirmation request or a message.

 #### SQS

 - **nearly unlimited throughput FOR STANDARD QUEUES (not FIFO)**